 Rule 269: Overtaking on the hard shoulder is not permitted and against the law in most cases.
-Thus, drivers MUST NOT use the motorway hard shoulder for overtaking.
+So, drivers MUST NOT use the motorway hard shoulder for overtaking.

-But, the hard shoulder may get used as a running lane in areas where an Active Traffic Management (ATM) Scheme is in force.
+But, hard shoulders may get used as a running lane but only in areas where an Active Traffic Management (ATM) Scheme is in force.

 During these situations motorway road signs, or a speed limit sign, will show above all open lanes.
 As a rule the signage will include the hard shoulder.